WordPress/WordPress-Coding-Standards/README.md

 3. Register WordPress standards in PHP_CodeSniffer configuration.
 4. Make `phpcs` command available from `wpcs/vendor/bin`.

-For the convenience of using `phpcs` as a global command, you may want to add the path to the `wpcs/vendor/scripts` (PHPCS 2.x) and/or `wpcs/vendor/bin` (PHPCS 3.x) directories to a `PATH` environment variable for your operating system.
+For the convenience of using `phpcs` as a global command, you may want to add the path to the `wpcs/vendor/bin` directory to a `PATH` environment variable for your operating system.

 #### Installing WPCS as a dependency